Narayan Deka

 Narayan Deka is a Bharatiya Janata Party politician from Assam.
 He was elected as a Member of Legislative Assembly from Barkhetry constituency in 2016.
 He defeated Diganta Barman (Indian National Congress), with a margin of approximately 9000 votes.
 He lost to Diganta in the 2021 elections.
+He was reelected in 2026.

 Narayan Deka is the founder and chairman of International School Guwahati.

 He is currently appointed the chairman of GMDA (Guwahati Metropolitan Development Authority).